Hudater/hudater.github.io/docs/filesv/filebrowser.md

 !!! note

-    This service is deployed on multiple machines.
-Non-primary config files are in drop-down
+    This service is deployed on multiple machines

 ### Basic info